Vision Transformers Don't Need Trained Registers: Experiments

 \textbf{Test-time registers maintain performance.} We report our benchmark results in~\Cref{tab:vlm_comparison}.
 Overall, we observe that adding a test-time register preserves performance for multi-modal processing.
 We do not pass the register to the LLM; we leave exploring its use as global memory for the LLM or leveraging multiple registers for adaptive computation to future work.

-\textbf{Test-time registers improve VLM interpretability.} While adding a test-time register has only a minor impact on performance, it improves the interpretability of attention maps, as illustrated in~\Cref{fig:vlm_visualization}.
+\textbf{Test-time registers improve VLM interpretability.} While adding a test-time register has only a minor impact on performance, it improves the interpretability of cross-modal attention maps, as illustrated in~\Cref{fig:vlm_visualization}.
 We visualize the norms of the patch outputs from the vision encoder, highlighting the presence of outlier tokens.
 Next, we visualize the average attention -- aggregated across all layers and heads of the language model -- from the token responsible for answering the question to the visual tokens.
 Without registers, the outlier visual tokens create artifacts in the language model’s attention.
-However, adding a test-time register removes outliers and results in more interpretable cross-modal attention.
+However, adding a test-time register removes outliers and results in more interpretable text-to-vision attribution.
 This provides clearer insights into the model's behavior (e.g., the attention map shows incorrect localization of the ``man closest to us").
 We provide more visualizations in~\Cref{appendix:more_vlm_results}.
-Our results suggest that test-time registers can support diagnostics and the development of more transparent multimodal systems.